ffund/tcp-ip-essentials/lab-static-design/designing-subnets.md

 ```

 It's usually easier to begin by allocating the largest subnet first, so we will start with LAN C.
-We've already determined the subnet mask (255.255.255.128) for LAN C. Now, we check if the network address for the beginning of the range (10.1.24.0) is a valid address for this subject: compute the network address AND the subnet mask, and make sure we get the network address as the result.
+We've already determined the subnet mask (255.255.255.128) for LAN C. Now, we check if the network address for the beginning of the range (10.1.24.0) is a valid address for this subnet: compute the network address AND the subnet mask, and make sure we get the network address as the result.

 ```
 00001010.00000001.00011000.00000000
-11111111.11111111.11111111.11110000
+11111111.11111111.11111111.10000000
 -----------------------------------
 00001010.00000001.00011000.00000000
 ```